robinhood/faust/docs/userguide/streams.rst

 ``enumerate()`` -- Count values
 -------------------------------

-Use :meth:`Stream.aenumerate()` to keep a count of the number of values seen so far in a stream.
+Use :meth:`Stream.enumerate()` to keep a count of the number of values seen so far in a stream.

 This operation works exactly like the Python :func:`enumerate` function, but